Bahrain light rail network

-First proposed in 2008 and under development by the Ministry of Transportation and Telecommunications, the $1–$2 billion project will cover a total area of over 109 sq.km., and is expected to be operational by 2025.
+First proposed in 2008 and under development by the Ministry of Transportation and Telecommunications, the plan calls for a network with a total length of 109 km.
 At full capacity, the light rail network is expected to carry 43,000 passengers an hour, and 200,000 passengers per day.

 Lines

 A total of 4 lines are proposed, with 2 lines being constructed in Phase-1.
 Two interchanges are planned at the Bab al Bahrain and Al-Farooq Junction.